How To Make No-Fail Dinner Rolls

 Today it’s all about how to make no-fail dinner rolls for any occasion.
 If you want to learn how to make the perfect dinner roll I have the recipe for you!
 This is the same recipe I use for my white bread, cinnamon rolls, and breadsticks.
 This is truly the perfect dinner roll recipe.
-You could make a whole bunch of these for your Thanksgiving, Christmas, New Years or another special dinner event with family and friends.
-They not only “fly” off the cookie sheets, but help fill people up so the other food items spread even further.

-I made a separate post for each recipe so you can print each one.
+There is a separate post for each recipe so you can print each one.
 This is my family’s recipe we have used for years.
-It truly is a no-fail, easy to make recipe.
+It truly is a no-fail, easy-to-make recipe.
 One secret, the ingredients must be fresh, old ingredients will not let your bread products rise soft and fluffy!
-Have fun making these!
-Thank you to all my readers that send me emails letting me know they love this recipe!!!

 Thankfully, all my daughters have a Bosch bread mixer so I can make these when I go visit them.
-I must say, some of my daughter’s make better bread than me now.
+I must say, some of my daughters make better bread than me now.
 Proud mama, here!
 I love to see our family tradition of making bread, no-fail dinner rolls, cinnamon rolls, and breadsticks carry on in the family.
-I do use a Bosch bread mixer now, but I learned to make bread by hand and it turned out great!
-It’s more work by hand, but the reward is the same, FRESH BREAD!
-Here are some tools I use that I recommend:

-I never “pull” or “stretch” the dough, I cut the dough with this tool to make bread loaves or rolls: OXO Good Grips Multi-purpose Stainless Steel Scraper & Chopper
+Never “pull” or “stretch” the dough, I cut the dough with this tool to make bread loaves or rolls: OXO Good Grips Multi-purpose Stainless Steel Scraper & Chopper

 I like to bake my dinner rolls a little golden brown, not overly brown because I like the light fluffy texture of these.
 My mouth is watering just talking about these rolls.
 It’s hard for me to go out to dinner where dinner rolls are served since most just don’t measure up.
 I am a big fan of homemade rolls.
 If they taste like yeast it means the restaurant let them rise too long.
-Nope, I can’t eat yeasty tasting rolls.
+Nope, I can’t eat yeasty-tasting rolls.

 P.S.
 I use this recipe and flatten them for hamburger buns or make rectangles for hot dog buns!
 Once you make your own hamburger or hot dog buns the commercial ones just don’t cut it for taste or texture.
 I still buy them when we are having a crowd for parties, but just so you know, you need to try making your own.